Matii96/unifig/packages/core/README.md

 <a name="stale_data"></a>

-Upon changing application's configuration one must be usually restared to re-fetch new values.
+Upon changing application's configuration one must be usually restarted to re-fetch new values.
 Unifig delivers an option to reload registered configurations in real time without app's restart.

 ```ts
 await Config.getContainer(Settings).refresh();